 Eventually, in the targeted priority area of music and media the library was able to build back a collection that today is much larger it was before the storm.

-In summary, the Recovery Center is a grand innovation born of necessity and through it a great deal has been accomplished under challenging and extraordinary circumstances.
+In summary, the Recovery Center was a grand innovation born of necessity and through it a great deal has been accomplished under challenging and extraordinary circumstances.
 It was the foundation for a mammoth library recovery and rebuilding effort.

 Associate Dean of Libraries